vandriodd/react-and-roll/midu-course/00-twitter-follow-card/README.md

 If we modify the value of the prop within the child component, we are depriving React of having the security of what it renders.

+### Props as initial state

+Props as initial state only works the first time the component is rendered.
+If the prop _(e.g. the state of the parent component)_ changes, the state will not be updated.

 ### Children

 What is wrapped by an element, that is, what is between tags, is a children.